findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 1. Loosen the short pull screw first (won't change positioning).
 2. Tighten the tall push screw to increase the gap by a very small increment.
 Use tiny 1/8th turns to adjust.
 3. Tighten short pull screw to lock position.
-4. Recenter the bright start in the FOV after the adjustment, and test the optical performance.
+4. Recenter the bright star in the FOV after the adjustment, focus, and test the optical performance.
-5. If it didn't improve, undo the adjustment you just made, and try a different pair of screws, always recentering the bright star in the FOV after each adjustment, before testing optics again.
+5. If it didn't improve, [undo the adjustment](#undo-an-adjustment) you just made, and try a different pair of screws, always recentering the bright star in the FOV after each adjustment and re-focussing, before testing optics again.
 6. Repeat the previous two steps until the adjustment results in good performance.

+> [!IMPORTANT]
+> After you make each adjustment, you need to recenter the star in the FOV and re-focus BEFORE testing the optical performance.
+These steps are critical for pinpointing your ideal collimation and for making quick work of collimation.

 ## Undo an Adjustment